73 per cent

 They warn that livestock-associated MRSA (LA-MRSA) has caused infections in people in the UK, and experience from other countries suggests that, for MRSA ST398 in particular, there is a real danger that it will spread widely in livestock unless changes in farm antibiotic use are introduced urgently.

-Several other types of MRSA are now emerging in pigs in Europe, North and South America, and Asia, and some of these are epidemic human strains which are thought to have transferred initially from humans to animals.
+Several other types of MRSA are now emerging in pigs in Europe, North and South America, and Asia, and some of these are epidemic human strains that are thought to have transferred initially from humans to animals.
 If these strains become widespread on farms, says the Alliance, there is a real danger that livestock will become a very important reservoir of human MRSA infections.

-The pig industry continues to downplay the risk to human health but if MRSA infection levels continue to rise in pigs, it follows that infections in humans will too.
+The pig industry continues to downplay the risk to human health but if MRSA infection levels continue to rise in pigs, it follows that infections in humans will rise too.

-A last line antibiotic called colistin is used when all else has failed.
+A last-line antibiotic called colistin is used when all else has failed.
 It is an old drug, introduced in 1959, and has been used sparingly in people since then mainly because it can be seriously toxic to the kidneys and nervous system.
 It is because it hasn’t been used much that bacteria have not developed resistance to it – until now due to the prolific overuse of colistin in farmed animals.

 In 2015, E. coli bacteria were discovered in a pig in China that were resistant to colistin.
 Scientists then tested samples from animals as they were slaughtered, retail meat from supermarkets and street markets, and samples previously taken from patients in two hospitals, collected between 2011 and 2014.
 The gene they discovered, called mcr-1, which causes resistance to colistin, was present in: